Alan-Ali/Castle/README.md

 Project Status:
-   - the things that must be added for the project completion are and being set are:
+   - the things that must be added for the project completion for being set are:
       - [ ] notification system
       - [ ] finishing up user interests part algorithm in the first page
       - [ ] finishing up the search algorithm and show up results